 - Procurement – we have extensive experience providing end-to-end advice to procuring authorities on the delivery of major projects

-- Corporate – shareholder agreements, joint venture agreements, share acquisitions and disposals, equity funding arrangements, tax advice
+- Corporate – shareholders' agreements, joint venture agreements, share acquisitions and disposals, equity funding arrangements, tax advice

 - Banking and finance – grant funding, asset finance, project finance, receivables financing, facility agreements, shareholder loans, security documentation

 - Disputes and Risk Management – ongoing contract management, dispute resolution, mediation, arbitration, pre-litigation action.

 - We are advising a household name company on an end of waste judicial review claim against the Environment Agency.
 The circular nature of the clients operations means the material in question should not be considered waste for part of its life cycle.
 The EA do not agree with this approach/interpretation and the matter is currently before the courts.

 - We are advising a well know infrastructure company on the surrender of two permits for closed landfill sites.
 The process is complicated due to the rigid nature of the surrender process and the historic nature of the landfill sites.

 - We have been retained by a top 5 UK waste company to advise on its landfill disposal programme.
 The transactions are complex as they involve the consideration of complicated environmental liability programmes and the transfer of environmental permits.

 - We are sole advisor to an operator on the development of a 12 MW EfW plant – our role to date has included advising on all aspects of the project form planning and permitting to funding and technology procurement.